Israel Heritage

 6BCE - Likely year of birth of Jesus of Nazareth in Bethlehem.

 5BCE - Herod's son, Antipater, sees his father in very poor health and attempts to poison him.
-He

 4BCE - 6BCE - Herod's son Antipas is +-17 years old when his father dies.
 He is appointed tetrarch of Galilee and begins to rebujild Sephoris only 4 miles from Nazareth.
-The rebuilding of Sephoris likely provides much needed employment to Jesus' family up until 18CE.
+The rebuilding of Sephoris likely provides much needed employment for Jesus' family up until 18CE.

 9CE - Pharisee leader, Hillel the Elder dies.
 The house of Rabbi Shammai rises.